IDPetrov93/Second-Mind/CONCEPTS.md

 ETF inflows → influence → Bitcoin price

+Relations create structure from information.

 ---

 ## Context

-Relevant information surrounding a claim.
+Relevant information surrounding a claim, entity or event.

-Context answers:
+Context answers questions such as:

-Why does this matter?
+- Why does this matter?
+- What happened before?
+- What is connected to it?

 ---

+## Confidence

+A measurable estimate of how reliable a piece of knowledge is, based on available evidence.

+Confidence is never certainty.

+Confidence may increase or decrease over time.

+---

 ## Knowledge

-Verified and contextualized information.
+Information that has been evaluated, connected to context and assigned a measurable confidence.

+Knowledge may later prove incorrect.

-Knowledge is not simply stored information.
+Knowledge is not truth.

-Knowledge has:

-- source
-- evidence
-- context
-- confidence
+Knowledge is our current best understanding.

 ---

 ## Analysis

-The process of connecting knowledge to identify patterns, trends, inconsistencies or implications.
+The process of examining knowledge to discover patterns, relationships, inconsistencies or implications.

-Analysis generates understanding.
+Analysis produces insights.

+Understanding belongs to the human.

 ---